gecko0307/psxlib/README.md

 PSXLib API doesn't imitate Psy-Q one-to-one.
 I tried to design it in simpler and more consistent manner.
 Some functions are inspired by Blade's PSX library.

-PSXLib is written in ANSI C with pieces in ASPSX assembler.
+PSXLib is written in ANSI C with part in ASPSX assembler.

 ## Why another library?